ShuzhenZhang2019/SBDFE/README.md

   **Please cite the paper if this code is useful for your research.**

-  author={Zhang, Shuzhen and Lu, Ting and Li, Shutao and Fu, Wei}, journal={IEEE Transactions on Geoscience and Remote Sensing}, title={Superpixel-Based Brownian Descriptor for Hyperspectral Image Classification}, year={2022},
+  author={Zhang, Shuzhen and Lu, Ting and Li, Shutao and Fu, Wei}
+  journal={IEEE Transactions on Geoscience and Remote Sensing}, title={Superpixel-Based Brownian Descriptor for Hyperspectral Image Classification}, year={2022},